Quezon: Physical characteristics

-Quezon, east of Metro Manila, is the 8th largest province in the Philippines having an area of 8,989.39 km2.
+Quezon, east and south of Metro Manila, is the 8th largest province in the Philippines having an area of 8,989.39 km2.
 It is the largest province of Calabarzon, comprising 879,660 ha or of the total land area of the region.
-Of this area, 513,618 ha is categorized as agricultural land.
+Of this area, 513,618 ha or is categorized as agricultural land.
 The northern part of the province is sandwiched between the Sierra Madre mountain range and the Philippine Sea.
 The southern part consists of the Tayabas Isthmus, which separates the Bicol Peninsula from the main part of Luzon Island, and the Bondoc Peninsula which lies between Tayabas Bay and Ragay Gulf.
 Because of this, the majority of towns in the province have access to the sea.
 The province is bounded by the provinces of Aurora, Bulacan, Rizal, Laguna, Batangas, Camarines Sur and Camarines Norte.
 It is bounded to the east by the Pacific Ocean and to the south by Tayabas Bay.
 The province is said to be characterized by a rugged terrain with patches of plains, valleys and swamps.

 The major islands of Quezon are Alabat Island and Polillo Islands.
 Mount Banahaw, an active volcano, is the highest peak at 2169 m.
 It supplies geothermal power to the Mak-Ban Geothermal Power Plant.

 The province has a total of 1,066.36 km of coastline and has several bays including Burdeos Bay, Lamon Bay, Calauag Bay, Lopez Bay, Ragay Gulf, Pagbilao Bay and Tayabas Bay.
 The Infanta Watershed has extensive and highly productive aquifers while Mauban and Atimonan have no significant groundwater.
 According to the DENR, in 2003, Quezon had 231,190 ha of forest cover.
 However, due to rampant illegal logging as well as kaingin, these forests are constantly threatened.

 Climate

 Because of the sheer size of Quezon, different areas have different climate patterns.
 Most of the province falls under Type IV Climate which means that rains are evenly distributed throughout the year.
 Polillo, Infanta, and parts of Calauag fall under Type II climate which means that there are no dry seasons but there is a pronounced wet season from November to April.
 Parts of the western towns of Tiaong, San Antonio, Dolores, and Candelaria as well as the tip of Bondoc Peninsula including parts of Mulanay, San Francisco, San Narciso and San Andres fall under Type III climate.
 This means that there is a relatively dry season from November to April.
-Although these are the patterns observed, it is important to note that with climate change, these patterns have become more erratic.
+Although these are the patterns observed, with climate change, these patterns have become more erratic.
 Typhoons have become stronger through the years, causing problems such as power outages, road blockages, landslides, flash floods and crop damages.